 Here are some practical tips to help you get into ketosis within 24 hours (or less):

 To make sure you are in ketosis within 24 hours, your carb intake must be less than 50 grams.
 If it is possible to go below 20 grams, it will get you into ketosis even faster.
 But what kind of low-carb diet should you follow to get into ketosis without compromising on your health?

 A low-carb diet is generally a meat and vegetable diet.
 If you cut down the frills and eat only the fundamental substances, you’ll get into nutritional ketosis faster.
 The basics of such a diet include:

 - Low-carb vegetables

 - Plain Greek Yogurt and Cottage Cheese.

 If you are aiming to get into ketosis within 24 hours, you will have to forget about the calories.
 Plan your meals in such a way that they promote satiety and keep hunger away.
-Most people eat out of habit, rather than hunger, so make sure to avoid that.
+Most people eat out of habit, rather than hunger; be sure to avoid this.